NuclearDevelopers/Dichromate/README.md

 # Things to keep in mind

-Dichromate is a hobbyist browser and should not be used in production.
-Updates may not be timely.
+Dichromate is a hobbyist browser.
+It is stable enough for production use, but it is not recommended.

+All releases are now automatic, but the binaries will not be updated as fast as the patches.